You talkin' to me?

 Stop it.
 Seriously, stop it.

-If you ever get stuck into this rut (as in you are sending brain dead emails), it may well be the culture of your organisation is putting marketing madness into your brain.
-In the misbelief that "sounding professional" in email communication means boring the crap out of your subscribers (you know what I'm talking about), then take a good look at your engagement rates to see if its working.
-You may well be up against a wall of people that do not want to change the tone of your copy.
+If you ever get stuck into this rut (as in YOU are sending these mails), it may well be the culture of your organisation is at fault.
+In the misbelief that "sounding professional" in your email communication means sending this crap, then take a good look at your engagement rates to see if its working.
+BUT you may well be up against a wall of people that do not want to change the tone of your copy.
+You are between a rock and a hard place.

 You cannot argue with the numbers, although that will never stop the subborn trying.
-You can use this to start the change of culture, to move your marketing folk to stop the b2b copy that actually sounds like conversations that two 1970's office blocks might have together.
-You might be the tail wagging the dog, yes, but it works - if you are up for the long game.
+You can use this to start the change of your marketing culture, to move your marketing folk into the 21st centuary.
+You might be the tail wagging the dog, but it works - if you are up for the long game.